 The supply of dry bulk carriers is dependent on the delivery of new vessels and the removal of vessels from the global fleet, either through scrapping or loss.
-Currently, newbuilding statistics from shipping analysts show that approximately 225 million tons dwt of dry bulk vessels over 10,000 tons dwt are on order, representing approximately 57% of the existing fleet.
 The level of scrapping activity is generally a function of scrapping prices in relation to current and prospective charter market conditions, as well as operating, repair and survey costs.
 The average age at which a vessel is scrapped over the last five years has been 26 years.
-However, due to recent strength in the dry bulk shipping industry, the average age at which the vessels are scrapped has increased.

 The demand for dry bulk carrier capacity is determined by the underlying demand for commodities transported in dry bulk carriers, which in turn is influenced by trends in the global economy.
-Seaborne dry bulk trade increased by slightly more than 2% annually during the 1980s and 1990s.
-However, this rate of growth has increased dramatically in recent years.
-Between 2001 and 2007, trade in all dry bulk commodities increased from approximately 2.1 billion tons to 3.0 billion tons, equivalent to a compound average growth rate of 5.2%.
 Demand for dry bulk carrier capacity is also affected by the operating efficiency of the global fleet, with port congestion, which has been a feature of the market since 2004, absorbing tonnage and therefore leading to a tighter balance between supply and demand.
-In evaluating demand factors for dry bulk carrier capacity, it is important to bear in mind that dry bulk carriers can be the most versatile element of the global shipping fleets in terms of employment alternatives.
-Dry bulk carriers seldom operate on round trip voyages.
-Rather, the norm is triangular or multi-leg voyages.
-Hence, trade distances assume greater importance in the demand equation.
+In evaluating demand factors for dry bulk carrier capacity, the Company believes that dry bulk carriers can be the most versatile element of the global shipping fleets in terms of employment alternatives.